EmbarkStudios/proto-gen/README.md

 ## Why
 [prost-build](https://docs.rs/prost-build/latest/prost_build/) used to ship with `cmake` which we would like to avoid.
 `cmake` was used to build `protoc` which was then used for the proto-to-rust codegen.
-The final decision from the prost maintainers side is that the user should provide their own protoc and check in the code instead of building it in a `build.rs`, to make that process simpler, this cli was created.
+The final decision from the prost maintainers side is that the user should provide their own `protoc` and check in the code instead of building it in a `build.rs`, to make that process simpler, therefore this cli was created.

 ## How
-Uses [a local version of protoc on path](https://grpc.io/docs/protoc-installation/) to generate rust code form a workspace specification passed to the CLI.
-The CLI can also be used to validate generated Rust code against source protocol files, for example, in CI.
+Uses [a local version of protoc on path](https://grpc.io/docs/protoc-installation/) to generate rust code from a workspace specification passed to the CLI.
+The CLI can also be used to validate the generated Rust code against source protobuf files, for example, in CI.

 ## Considerations
-There are quite a few problems with this tool, for now it remains the best alternative for our Protobuf pipeline, some things to take into account follows.
+There are quite a few problems with this tool, for now it remains the best alternative for our protobuf pipeline, some things to take into account follows.

-### Requires manual installations on the user's machine
+### Requires manual installation on the user's machine
 Running this tool requires at minimum `protoc` to be installed on the user's machine, many protocol buffers found in the wild have dependencies in the form of other `.proto` files.
 Which also have to be sourced.